gutucristian/gutucristian.github.io/_posts/2020-01-11-Front-End-Development.md

 - `class` selector is defined by full stop “.”
 - `id` selector is a defined by the name of the id preceded by the pound symbol (“#”)

+# HTML

+HTML structures the webpage, identifying its elements such as paragraphs, headings, and lists.